-SCOPE OF THESE GUIDELINES
+COPE OF THESE GUIDELINES

 These guidelines apply to all students registered in the School of Education.
-The students that are assessed as academically underperforming are classified by the School of Education as being "STUDENTS AT RISK" and will hereinafter be referred to as such.
+The students that are assessed as academically underperforming are classified by the School of Education as being "STUDENTS AT RISK".

 STAFF RESPONSIBILITY

 Staff have the responsibility of delivering quality teaching and assessment, ensuring that students have the opportunity and means to assess and monitor their performance on a regular basis, identifying underperforming students timeously and providing these students with appropriate academic support.
 Co-ordinators of focus areas need to take an active role in assuring that staff identify such students timeously.